solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

         [wwi_perf].[Sale_Heap]
     ```

-    The script takes up to 15 seconds to execute and returns a count of ~ 340 million rows in the table.
+    The script takes around 20 seconds to execute and returns a count of ~ 340 million rows in the table.

 2. Run the following (more complex) statement: